-In this commemorative volume by Joe Lykken and Swapan Chattopadhyay, scientific leaders from around the world celebrate Fermilab’s 50th anniversary with thoughts on the laboratory’s past, present and future.
+In this commemorative volume edited by Joe Lykken and Swapan Chattopadhyay, scientific leaders from around the world celebrate Fermilab’s 50th anniversary with thoughts on the laboratory’s past, present and future.
 Print copies are also available in the library.

 Most Popular eBook